 The book, summer & myself: Was it a summer fling?

-As summer was picking up in late March of 2021, sitting on a corner seat of The All American Diner, I started reading ‘Call me by your name.’
+As summer was picking up in late March of 2021, sitting on a corner seat of The All-American Diner, I started reading ‘Call me by your name.’
 ‘Later’, that’s how the book starts.
-The author invests two pages to elaborate the possible casualness of that word, and how it means farewell in a disinterested manner, from Elio point of view.
+The author invests two pages to elaborate on the possible casualness of that word, and how it means farewell in a disinterested manner, from Elio’s point of view.
 Who is Elio?
 One of the two protagonists.
 Our narrator.

 Buy This Book on Amazon

 Was It Just a Summer-fling?
 CMBYN and Me

 The book never backs out from being a highly expressive-erotic coming-of-age literature.